-Suppose that the maximum starting price is \$520/MW-day and the minimum starting price is \$410/MW-day.
-Suppose that the statewide load cap is 17 tranches.
+The maximum starting price is \$460/MW-day and the minimum starting price is \$355/MW-day.
+The statewide load cap is 17 tranches.
 A qualified bidder submits an indicative offer of 8 tranches at the maximum starting price and 4 tranches at the minimum starting price.
 The qualified bidder is required to submit a financial guarantee for \$3,000,000 (8 x \$375,000) in the form of a letter of credit (or bid bond).
 The number of tranches of the indicative offer at the maximum starting price is not lower than the minimum of 2 tranches and does not exceed the maximum of the statewide load cap of 17 tranches.
 The number of tranches of the indicative offer at the minimum starting price does not exceed the maximum of the statewide load cap of 17 tranches.